Fun Fall & Winter Crafts to Make the Season Merry

 What’s Christmas without cookies?
 Another festive pastime for the fall and winter seasons is cookie decorating!
 Get creative with the cookies and savor a holiday treat at the same time!
 Just get all set up with your pre-baked cookies (or store-bought works well too), icing, and sprinkles or small candies, and then you can decorate sugar cookies or gingerbread men.
 Go crazy!
 Get festive!
-When you’re all finished with your decorating extravaganza, you can share your fancy holiday treats, or host a cookie swap party to share the joy with your friends and assisted living facility neighbors.
+When you’re all finished with your decorating extravaganza, you can share your fancy holiday treats, or host a cookie swap party to share the joy with your friends and assisted living community neighbors.
 Take a peek at this simple tutorial for making snowman cookies with Fieldstone Gingerbread Snacks.

 4. Make Cookie Cutter Ornaments

 Did you make your own Christmas ornaments as a child?
 Of course you did!
 We all did it in grade school, and then lovingly brought them home to our mothers who prized them, and probably kept them for years and years.
 So why not revisit that simple pleasure of creating something that creates joy?